Generator Rex: Toy line

-Mattel has produced a toy line based on the series.
-For the main figures each is approximately 4 inches tall and packaged with an ordinary day E.V.O.
-There were also deluxe figures, EVO attack packs, as well as other waves and lines that were never released including a line from MEGA Bloks was announced (in 2010) featuring construction sets.
+Mattel produced a toy line based on the series.
+For the main figures, each is approximately 4 inches tall and packaged with an ordinary day E.V.O.
+There were also deluxe figures, EVO attack packs, as well as other waves and lines that were never released.
+A line from MEGA Bloks was announced (in 2010) featuring construction sets.

 Publications

-Cartoon Network has featured Generator Rex and Ben 10 in their and DC Comics's Cartoon Network: Action Pack comic books.
+Cartoon Network featured Generator Rex and Ben 10 in DC Comics's Cartoon Network: Action Pack comic books.
 Two 3D picture books (featuring cardboard 3D glasses) "EVOs and Heroes," a whole analysis on characters and their abilities and "The Swarm," an adaption of the episode of the same name, where Rex must fight insect E.V.O.s that feed on metal, have also been released.
 For beginning readers, the story "Leader of the Pack" is also based on an episode and features Rex and Bobo being captured and locked in an underground prison cell.

 In February 2013, IDW Publishing announced a partnership with Cartoon Network to produce comic books and issues based on its properties.
 Generator Rex along with Ben 10 was one of the titles announced to be published.